jthomas252/DogpitJamXII-HotdogInspectionDay/dogpit_jam_xii_todo.md

     - Banana
     - Dynamite
     - Bone
-	- Non-interactives to leave on the desk
+	- Non-interactives to leave on the desk, places for the rat to scurry
+	- Pipes, wall objects, etc.

 - Digital clock body (Optional)

-- Cleaning bottle
-    - Potential mechanic, low priority
-	- Would need a particle animation
-	- Only could be used to clean dirt

 # Misc
 - Need to add a seed to the random for Godot startup